juxor/afaq/markdown/secI4.md

-technology is (ab)used in capitalism (_"The worker will only respect machinery **in the day** when it becomes his friend, shortening his work, rather than as **today,** his enemy, taking away jobs, killing workers."_ [Emile Pouget quoted by David Noble, **Op.
+technology is (ab)used in capitalism (_"The worker will only respect machinery **in the day** when it becomes his friend, shortening his work, rather than as **today,** his enemy, taking away jobs, killing workers."_ [Emile Pouget quoted by Noble, **Op.
 Cit.**, p.
 15]).
-Vernon Richards stated the
+Vernon Richards stated the obvious:
-obvious:

-> _ "We maintain that the term 'productivity' has meaning, or is socially important, only when all production serves a public need . . . _
+> _"We maintain that the term 'productivity' has meaning, or is socially important, only when all production serves a public need . . . _

-> _ "Productivity has meaning if it results both in a raising of living standards and an increase of leisure for all._
+> _"Productivity has meaning if it results both in a raising of living standards and an increase of leisure for all._

-> _ "'Productivity' in the society we live in, because it is not a means to a social end, but is the means whereby industrialists hope to make greater profits for themselves and their shareholders, should be resolutely resisted by the working people, for it brings them neither greater leisure nor liberation from wage-slavery.
+> _"'Productivity' in the society we live in, because it is not a means to a social end, but is the means whereby industrialists hope to make greater profits for themselves and their shareholders, should be resolutely resisted by the working people, for it brings them neither greater leisure nor liberation from wage-slavery.
 Indeed for many it means unemployment . . . _

-> _ "The attempts by managers and the technocrats to streamline industry are resisted intuitively by most work people even if they haven't two political ideas in their heads to knock together, not because they are resistant to change **per se** but because they cannot see that 'change' will do them any
+> _"The attempts by managers and the technocrats to streamline industry are resisted intuitively by most work people even if they haven't two political ideas in their heads to knock together, not because they are resistant to change **per se** but because they cannot see that 'change' will do them any